Cambridge Public Library Foundation

 Shahid Azim

 Shahid Azim is a serial entrepreneur who has taken breakthrough technologies form labs at MIT to market.
 Currently, he serves as CEO of REACT Neuro, an VR based brain health platform combining digital biomarkers with AI to enable proactive, data-driven primary care.
 Previously, Shahid was the Entrepreneur-In-Residence at Harvard University, where he advised labs across campus on early stage venture creation based on disruptive innovation.
 Prior to this, he was founder CEO of at Lantos Technologies (3D Imaging) and Quanttus (Continuous Cuff-less BP), both of which were MIT spin outs with venture backed funding where he built teams across Cambridge and Palo Alto.
 He has raised over $50M in early stage venture capital from top tier VC's in Boston and Silicon Valley.
 Additionally, he is an active angel investor with MIT Angels and advisor to a number of technology startups and funds.
-He has an MBA from Sloan School of Management and post graduate from Harvard University.
+He has an MBA from Sloan School of Management and a post graduate degree from Harvard University.

 Kay Calvert